Navigating condo and co-op property taxes and assessment appeals in NYC

 • Green roof: One-time property tax abatement for properties that have green roofs (implemented by the DOF).

-4. The DOF calculates your property tax bills.
+4. Finalizing your property tax bills

 After all the above work, the DOF then uses the city’s annual tax rate, published in November of every year, to your assessed value, and subtracts any abatements from the total amount owed.
 The final result: your property tax bill.